elementor/elementor-developers-docs/src/context-menu/context-menu-groups.md

 * **Save** (_`save`_) - includes actions that allow to save as a global or save as template.
 * **Tools** (_`tools`_) - includes actions that open tools like the navigator.
 * **Delete** (_`delete`_) - an action that allows the user to delete the element.

-All the groups are visually divided with a separator.

 ## Groups By Element Type